Message from the Minister for Health and Minister for Equality

-I would also like to acknowledge the work of the Victorian Commissioner for LGBTIQ+ Communities, Ro Allen in advocating for the rights of people with an intersex variation and providing advice to the Victorian Government.
+I would also like to acknowledge the work of the Victorian Commissioner for LGBTIQA+ Communities, Ro Allen in advocating for the rights of people with an intersex variation and providing advice to the Victorian Government.

 The Hon.
 Martin Foley MP

 Message from the Co–Chairs of the Victorian Intersex Expert Advisory Group